On an inverse problem for anisotropic conductivity in the plane: An integral equation for

 where $\Lambda_0$ is the Dirichlet-to-Neumann operator of the standard Laplacian (or for the case of constant conductivity). \end{prop} This follows from the identity

 where $u_0, u \in W^{1,2}(\hat \Omega), \; \nabla \cdot (\hat \sigma \nabla u) = 0, \; \Delta u_0 =0$ in $\hat \Omega$.

-The fact that the integral equation (\ref{bord}) is of Fredholm type in the Sobolev space $W^{s,2}(\partial \hat \Omega)$ is the content of \cite[Lemma 2.5]{Gutarts}, and the invertibility is based on the absence of exceptional point for the equation (\ref{anis}) (which is implied by the same result in the isotropic case).
+The fact that the integral equation (\ref{bord}) is of Fredholm type in the Sobolev space $W^{s,2}(\partial \hat \Omega)$ is the content of \cite[Lemma 2.5]{Gutarts}, and it is uniquely solvable by \cite[Lemma 2.6]{Gutarts} (these properties are implied by the same results in the isotropic case \cite{Nachman}).